Deploying static apps

 You can do so using the deploy

-command of the CLI.
-The command takes three
+CLI.
+The command takes three arguments:

 - a name for the app you want to deploy